TheWaterboy/Reputation-Management-System-Alliance/README.md

 We could not build token standardization for reputation system inside closed loop, the risk to waste rescourse without purposeful activity is running way to high to be a considered avenue.
 With open solution we could boost more then one ecosystem providing end user choice for technology service provider and improve data parameter curation for end user.

 # Modealization
-Modealization is a new lexique to describe the blockchain stack in more simple term, by the fact we have, consensus, incentivization mechanism and different data structure that involve inside a event driven microservice architecure with programmed tx_instruction set.
-We need a new definition that is fair and quare versus the old on/off states blockchain definition commonly employed that suffer from intellectual emptiness.
+Modealization is a new lexique to describe the blockchain stack in more simple term, by the fact we have, consensus, incentivization mechanism and different data structure that involve inside a event driven microservice architecure with programmed tx_instruction set that increase complexity.
+We need a new simple definition that is fair and quare versus the old on/off states blockchain definition commonly employed that suffer from intellectual emptiness.

 "Modealization" that sound great for capturing the true essence of the internet of value, repeat [mo][deal][ization].
 [mo]--> blockchain/DLTs model, {private/permissioned/consortium}, {public/permissionless}, or hybrid {private/public},
 [deal]--> incentivization mechanism for consensus participation, e.g block reward for Bitcoin [ization]--> is a reference to globalization; trade and transactions, capital and investment movements, {6 degree of separation and technology evolution for AI,VR,quantum computing,etc...} and the dissemination of knowledge.

-Autonomous agents aggregator as two states for business logic, [intra-modealization] which is the self reference business logic reflexive with is consensus, on public blockchain is hard coded inside the base layer ,[extra-modealization] is the logic that refer to states channel that interact with oracle, block reward function could be interchanged between intra/extra modealization depending of the stakeholders architectures choice.
+Autonomous agents aggregator as two states for business logic, [intra-modealization] which is the self reference business logic reflexive with is consensus, on public blockchain is hard coded inside the base layer ,[extra-modealization] is the logic that refer to states channel that interact with oracle, block reward function could be interchanged between intra/extra modealization depending of the stakeholders architectures of choice.